Frequently Asked Questions About Cervical Cancer

 A: These are some of the many ways to get a second opinion.

 Ask a primary care provider.
 He or she may be able to suggest a specialist.
 This may be a gynecologic oncologist, medical oncologist, or radiation oncologist.
-Sometimes these doctors work together at cancer centers or hospitals.
+Sometimes these healthcare providers work together at cancer centers or hospitals.
 Never be afraid to ask for a second opinion.

 Q: What are the treatments for cervical cancer?